 Mardin is an historic city in South Eastern Turkey, close to the border with Syria.
-In old times it was an important Silk Road town with links to Mesopotamia in the South, Europe to the west and Asia to the East.
+In ancient times it was an important Silk Road town with links to Mesopotamia in the South, Europe to the west and Asia to the East.

 The city itself is full of history and historic buildings.
 With its narrow alleys criss-crossing the old town, Mardin is a fabulous place to simply wander around and explore.
-Mardin is also a shoppers paradise, with plenty of typical products of the region and beyond, available to peruse or taste in the shops and markets.
+Mardin is also a shoppers paradise, with plenty of typical products of the region available to peruse or taste in the shops and markets.

 Surrounding Mardin there are a multitude of interesting sites and villages to visit, making Mardin an excellent base from which to explore the region of southeast Anatolia.